Ninetalesgh/dndcampaign/vault/database/spells.md

 You attempt to weaken the vital structure of a non-ooze creature you can see within range.
 The target must succeed on a CON Save or be [Poisoned](conditions.md#poisoned) for the next minute.
 While [Poisoned](conditions.md#poisoned) in this way, attacks against the creature score a critical on an 18-20.
 At the end of each of its turns, the target can make another CON Save.
 On a success, the spell ends on the target.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 4 or higher, the critical range increases by 1 for each two slot levels above 3.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 4 or higher, the critical range increases by 1 for each two slot levels above 3.
 - **Classes**: Bard, Sorcerer, Warlock, Wizard *(Source: CS)*